 - Patients capable of understanding the purposes and risks of the clinical trial, who have given written informed consent and agree to comply with the clinical trial requirements/visit schedules, and who are capable of aerosol inhalation.
 Patients must consent to retrieve prespecified data from the historic medical record (e.g., information related to the transplant surgery; spirometry data; medication use).

-- .
-Women of childbearing potential must have a negative serum or urine pregnancy test within 7 days prior to randomization and must agree to use one of the methods of contraception listed in Appendix II of the protocol through their End of Study Visit.
+- Women of childbearing potential must have a negative serum or urine pregnancy test within 7 days prior to randomization and must agree to use one of the methods of contraception listed in Appendix II through their End of Study Visit.

 You CAN'T join if...

 - Patients with confirmed other causes for loss of lung function, such as acute infection, acute rejection, restrictive allograft syndrome (CLAD - RAS phenotype, see Protocol Specific Definition ), etc.

 - Active acute bacterial, viral, or fungal infection not successfully resolved at least 4 weeks prior to the Screening Visit.
 Patients with chronic infection or colonization who are clinically stable as per judgement of the Investigator are eligible for the study.

 - Mechanical ventilation within 12 weeks prior to Randomization.

 - Patient has baseline resting oxygen saturation of < 89% on room air or use of supplemental oxygen at rest.

 - Known hypersensitivity to L-CsA or to cyclosporine A.

 - Patients with chronic renal failure, defined as serum creatinine > 2.5 mg/dL at screening, or requiring chronic dialysis.

 - .
 Patients with liver disease and serum bilirubin > 3-fold upper limit of normal range or transaminases > 2.5 upper limit of normal range.

 - .
 Patients with active malignancy within the previous 2 years, including post-transplant lymphoproliferative disorder, with the exception of treated, localized basal and squamous cell carcinomas.